-Rev. Ed holds the office of Appointed Designated Minister with Clergy Support Memorial Church.
+Rev Ed holds the office of Appointed Designated Minister with Clergy Support Memorial Church.
 The Board unanimously agreed to his Appointment on September 17, 2020, in recognition of Ed’s theological education and his Spiritual Care ministry.
+Ed answered his life-long calling to become an Ordained Priest, and on January 2, 2022 was ordained a priest in the United Free Catholic Church.
 Easy going and quick to share a laugh, Rev Ed feels honoured to encounter opportunities to minister every single day.
 Those who know him use the words “caring, resourceful and humble” to describe Rev Ed.
 We would also add mature, motivated and able to communicate in English, Spanish, French.

 - Graduate Certificate – Canadian Ministers Institute (2020)